Kirner's deformity: Signs and symptoms

-This anomaly is characterized by the painless curvature and "bulbing" of the distal end of the little finger The time of onset varies among people, but the two most common ages of onset are birth (already present since birth) and adolescence (developing during puberty), although there can be cases where one is already born with a Kirner's deformity that worsens as one grows older (progressive).
+This anomaly is characterized by the painless curvature and "bulbing" of the distal end of the little finger.
+The time of onset varies among people, but the two most common ages of onset are birth and adolescence, although there can be cases where one is already born with a Kirner's deformity that worsens as one grows older (progressive).

-Rarely, multiple fingers (which may or may not include the little finger) might be affected with Kirner's deformity, this is known as polytopic dystelephalangy, and cases like this typically have a strong genetic link.
+Rarely, multiple fingers (which may or may not include the little finger) may be affected with Kirner's deformity; this is known as polytopic dystelephalangy, and cases like this typically have a strong genetic link.

-Other isolated congenital deformities of the hand can occur alongside this deformity, one such instance is the family described by Erduran et al. which presented both camptodactyly and Kirner's deformity.
+Other isolated congenital deformities of the hand can occur alongside this deformity; one such instance is the family described by Erduran et al., which presented both camptodactyly and Kirner's deformity.

 Radiological findings

 The following list comprises the radiological findings associated with Kirner's deformity that have been described in medical literature: